mtlynch/mtlynch.io/content/book-reports/shoe-dog/index.md

   * I laughed out loud several times while reading it, which is rare for me while reading.
 * I related strongly to the experience of [struggling with overseas suppliers](/retrospectives/2021/03/#dealing-with-materials-shortage).
 * As a casual runner, it was motivating to read someone write about running with such love and celebration.
+* It was interesting to see how closely Steve Prefontaine was tied to Nike.

 ## What I Disliked